Short on time? Here’s how to use the Tor browser safely:

 The Tor browser is a web browser that lets you access the Tor network.
 The browser is free to download and use, and it’s also open-source, so anyone can audit the code for security vulnerabilities.

 The Tor network is a privacy network that encrypts your traffic multiple times, making it completely unreadable.
 When you use the Tor network to access a site, your traffic is routed through at least 3 Tor servers, which are also called “relays” or “nodes,” and are usually run by volunteers.
-Here’s a quick sketch of how a Tor connection looks like:
+Here’s a quick sketch of how a Tor connection looks:

 Your Device → Tor Browser → Internet → Tor Server #1 → Tor Server #2 → Tor Server #3 → Website